AzizPetro/delivery-manager/README.md

 # Delivery Manager
-The aim of the project is creating an application which manages new deliveries and their states.
+The aim of the project is creating an application which manages deliveries and their states.

 ### SETUP
 - Maven 3.6.1